High order moment model for polydisperse evaporating sprays towards interfacial geometry: Geometrical high order moment model

 \subsection{Maximum Entropy reconstruction}

-NDF reconstruction through the maximum entropy provides a smooth reconstruction to close the moment system \eqref{eq:EMSMG} as it was done in the EMSM model.
-The ME reconstruction consists in maximizing the following Shannon entropy:
+NDF reconstruction through the maximum entropy (ME) provides a smooth reconstruction to close the moment system \eqref{eq:EMSMG} as it was done in the EMSM model.
+The ME reconstruction consists in maximizing the Shannon entropy \eqref{eq:shanonn-entropy}, under the condition that the first $N+1$ (here $N=3$) moments of the size distribution are equal to the computed moments: